My commissioned Sketchbooks are a unique visual record of a specific period of time and place, always drawn from direct observation.

 Printmaking sessions in schools are designed and planned for specific age groups within the educational system.

-Ann uses age-appropriate materials (water based inks) for younger students and provides professional art resources for other participants, particularly when permanent displays of artwork are requested.
+Age-appropriate materials (water based inks) are used for younger students and professional art resources are provided for other participants, particularly when permanent displays of artwork are requested.

 To see an example of a printmaking project designed for primary age pupils please visit